jheddings/indigo-prowl/README.md

 Prowl is a simple app that allows you to send arbitrary notifications to your iOS devices.
 By installing it for Indigo, you'll be able to send push notifications as actions.
-Because this plugin adds native Prowl support to Indigo, you do not have to have Growl installed on your system.
+Because this plugin uses the Prowl API's directly, you do not have to have Growl installed on your system.

 ## Requirements